 Samuel Hoi 2011–2014See current Board of Directors

-The James Irvine Foundation was founded 75 years ago in 1937 with the broad mandate to “benefit the people of California.”
-The Foundation celebrates this anniversary in 2012 with an interactive timeline that spotlights historic moments in the Foundation’s history, as well as prominent achievements of our grantees.
+The James Irvine Foundation was founded in 1937 with the broad mandate to “benefit the people of California.”
+The Foundation celebrated this anniversary in 2012 with an interactive timeline that spotlights historic moments in the Foundation’s history, as well as prominent achievements of our grantees.
 We also commissioned a series of blog posts from California experts that describe the state’s unique challenges and opportunities.
 They offer some very compelling ideas, and we encourage you to read the posts and let us know your thoughts in the comment boxes below the blogs.